 The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern in order to pursue the development of its projects.
-In the management of capital, the Company includes the components of shareholders' equity, as well as cash and cash equivalents.
+In the management of capital, the Company includes the components of shareholders' equity and cash.
 There are no external restrictions on the use of the Company's capital.

 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-To maintain or adjust the capital structure, the Company may issue new shares, issue debt, acquire or dispose of assets, or adjust the amount of cash and cash equivalents.
+To maintain or adjust the capital structure, the Company may issue new shares, issue debt, acquire or dispose of assets, or adjust the amount of cash.